yoon6503/gcn/README.md

 I wanted to implement graph convolutional networks, so it is different from Semi-Supervised Classification described in the paper.
 To use simple datasets, I used image data(Omniglot) and convert it to a graph data.
 However, it will not work well since it is not trained with sufficient amount of datasets.
 ## How to run the code
 data_sampler load the data.
 To load the data(Omniglot), we need to assign root_dir(where data is stored) to Omniglot class.
 Also, set num to 1(I think it will not work well when we assign bigger than 1 to num)
+I am sorry about the uploaded code is not perfect yet.
 ## Reference
 For the code, I referred to the link below.
 https://github.com/tkipf/pygcn